Tŷ Mawr Country Park

 Furthermore, every hour you spend at Junior Rangers will be credited towards the Wrexham 'Children's University' (CU) this is a Wrexham wide project that credits children for the time they spend on activities outside normal teaching hours.
 Children can work towards a bronze, silver or gold award and will receive a CU certificate and will be invited to an awards ceremony to celebrate their achievements.

 Well it's easy!
-All you need to do is get your parent or guardian to fill in an application form which can be downloaded.
+All you need to do is get your parent or guardian to fill in an application form which is available from Tŷ Mawr.

 Junior Rangers is very popular and there is usually a waiting list for places, but the sooner you get your form in the sooner you will be on the list.
 When a space becomes available we will let you know.

 Due to the nature of the work involved we must ask that all children applying for Junior Rangers must have an up to-date tetanus vaccine.

 Sponsor an Animal at Tŷ Mawr Country Park